 Colleges and universities across the globe have different grading systems.
 For Example In India, a student is awarded a percentage that assigns a particular division to them.
 On the other hand, the USA grades students on a 4-point GPA (Grade Point Average) and Europe on a 10-point CGPA (Cumulative Grade Point Average).

-Grade to CGPA and Percentage Calculator
+8. CBSE CGPA to Percentage Calculator

 Select Grade scored for each subject